oleksmarkh/vscode-extension-weekly-journal/README.md

 # vscode-extension-weekly-journal

 A simple VS Code extension for keeping weekly logs in Markdown format.
-It fills repetitive placeholders in a weekly log template.
+It fills repetitive placeholders (week numbers and dates) in a weekly log template.

 ## Local dev setup